gbigwood/PicoCYOA/README.md

           </ul>
 </story-segment>
 ```
-The included script `basicfunctions.js` provides a library of javascript functions for managing state like scores.
+The included script `basicfunctions.js` provides a library of Javascript functions for managing state like scores.

 ### Managing the story